-Includes horseback riding at Dream Stablez, Ziplining at White Lightning Zipline (which boasted zipliners from 23 states in its first year), kayaking, tubing, and canoeing at River Trails and Adventure, many hiking and walking trails, and the Bob Amos Sports Park.
+Includes horseback riding at Dream Stablez, Ziplining at White Lightning Zipline, kayaking, tubing, and canoeing at the Hatfield and McCoy River Trails and Adventure, many hiking and walking trails are located at the Bob Amos Sports Park.
 Pikeville is also known for its many 5K races throughout the year.

-It is a 126,000 square-foot area with a 7,000-seat capacity in the heart of downtown.
-Recent acts have included: Hank Williams Jr., Trace Adkins, Alice Cooper, Martina McBride, 3 Doors Down, Lynard Skynard, Godsmack, Kid Rock as well as Disney on Ice, Motorsports, Sesame Street Live, and Monster Trucks.
+It is a 130,000 square foot area with a 7,000 seat capacity in the heart of downtown.
+Recent acts have included: Chris Stapleton, Hank Williams Jr., Trace Adkins, Alice Cooper, Martina McBride, 3 Doors Down, Lynard Skynard, Godsmack, Kid Rock as well as Disney on Ice, Motorsports, Sesame Street Live, and Monster Trucks.
 It is also an excellent conference center that has full service catering available and several meeting rooms to accommodate trainings, conferences, and more.

 The Appalachian Center for the Arts is Eastern Kentucky’s professional theatre that offers year-round productions.
 Along with the outdoor theatre located in Jenny Wiley State Park, downtown Pikeville has a 200-seat indoor theatre.
 Jenny Wiley Theatre boasts over 50 years of history.
-Past productions have included stories like Christmas Carol, The Lion, the Witch, and the Wardrobe, and Steel Magnolias.
+Past productions have included stories like A Christmas Carol, A Midsummer Night's Dream, Tarzan, and Steel Magnolias.
 The theatre is also available for rental for business events.